Clearing Your Name Of Criminal Charges With The Guidance Of An Experienced Indiana Expungement Attorney

 Whether you were arrested in the past in Greenwood, Carmel or Indianapolis (or anywhere in Indiana), the legal team at Hayes Law Office can review the unique factors of your case to determine what you are eligible for.
 Similarly, the details surrounding a criminal conviction in Indiana may be the subject of your desire to seal the record.
 Hayes Law Office will help you to determine you are eligible, and will develop a strategy of pursuing the expungement or sealing that you need to get the life you deserve.

-Whether you were never convicted, or your charges are from a case from more than a year ago, you deserve to live in the present rather than the past.
-Let the attorneys at Hayes Law Office help you clear your name by calling the Indianapolis office at 317-982-6122 or emailing the firm here.
-Now is the best time to contact the firm’s attorneys to pursue your expungement, so do it today.
+Whether you were never convicted, or your criminal charge is from a case from more than a year ago, you deserve to live in the present rather than the past.
+Let Hayes Law Office help you get your records sealed or expunged to clear your name by calling the Indianapolis criminal defense office at 317-982-6122 or emailing the firm here.
+Now is the best time to contact the law firm’s attorney to pursue your expungement, so do it today.
+Hayes Law Office represents clients throughout the Indianapolis area, including in Hamilton County, in Johnson County and in Marion County.